Filed Date: Sept. 13, 1971

 This class action lawsuit was brought immediately after the retaking by people incarcerated at Attica.
 The plaintiffs alleged that the corrections officers were committing violent reprisals against them, failing to provide proper medical care, and interrogating them without counsel to gather evidence for prosecutions.
 The interrogations eventually resulted in criminal charges for many class members.

-The plaintiffs include all incarcerated people at Attica after the retaking.
+The plaintiffs included all incarcerated people at Attica after the retaking.
 The complaint was filed on September 13, 1971, the day of the retaking, in the U.S. District Court for the Western District of New York.
 The plaintiffs’ counsel, led by Herman Schwartz, who helped facilitate the negotiations during the uprising, were concerned there would be immediate violence after the officials regained control of the prison.
 A final amended complaint was filed September 27, 1971 to add additional named plaintiffs and defendants.
 The defendants included the commissioner of corrections, the superintendent of Attica, the deputy attorney general, and the governor.
 The case was assigned to District Judge John Curtin.

 The plaintiffs filed suit under 42 U.S.C. § 1983, claiming violations of the right to counsel under the Sixth Amendment, right to due process under the Fourteenth and Fifth Amendments, and the prohibition against cruel and unusual punishment under the Eighth Amendment.
 The plaintiffs alleged that the defendants were 1) committing retaliatory violence against class members who participated in the uprising (reprisals), 2) interrogating people involved in the uprising without counsel and without Mirandizing them, and 3) holding people “incommunicado” without access to counsel or medical care.
 The plaintiffs sought damages and injunctive relief, including a temporary preliminary injunction to stop prison officials from using violence and conducting interrogations.